abbhijeetkale/certnotes/nodenotes.md

+Node embraces non-blocking I/O to improve performance for a number of application types.

+JavaScript’s traditional event-based implementation makes a relatively convenient and well-understood syntax that suits asynchronous programming.

 Node.js is a server-side framework, one of it’s main works is to handle any number of requests.
 In traditional I/O bound servers systems, a request can only be issued when the response to the previous request has arrived.
 This is typically referred to as blocking I/O.